 OSHA requires your employer to follow federal standards when it comes to employee health and safety.
 That means that your workplace needs to be a safe place and that safety measures must be enforced to protect you from potential hazards.
-If you are headed into an industrial field, you are going to be faced with dangerous situations, whether you are dealing with hazardous chemicals or heavy equipment that can open you up to the risk of injury.
+If you are headed into an industrial field, you could be faced with dangerous situations, whether you are dealing with hazardous chemicals or heavy equipment that can raise your risk of injury.

 Your employer has to follow all OSHA requirements to make sure you are protected while around dangerous chemicals through the use of protective clothing, proper containment of chemicals, and clear labels.
 In addition, your employer is mandated by OSHA to provide you with the proper training when it comes to working with equipment that could place you in danger.